CarlOsterberg/D7050E/d7050e_2020/HOME_EXAM.md

 let e:&mut i32 = &mut d;
 let f:&i32 = &d; //Error
 ```
-Also beacuse of ownership in rust, whenever a variables owner goes out of scope, the variable goes out of scope.
-This has implications for references beacuse they dont own the variable they reference.
-Therefor references shouldnt have longer lifetimes then the variable they reference.
+Also because of ownership in rust, whenever a variables owner goes out of scope, the variable goes out of scope.
+This has implications for references because they don't own the variable they reference.
+Therefor references shouldn't have longer lifetimes then the variable they reference.
 ```rust
 fn a() -> i32 {
 	*b(5);